 Preparing the absorbent pad and stay-dry inner layer:

-For the best chance of comfort and dryness, the absorbent liner is layered thicker in the middle and does not extend all the way up the sides of the band.
-The bamboo terry was stabilised on a microfiber backing (leftover material from our dog bed protectors) before being quilted onto the microfleece liner.
-My quilting guide lines are ruler widths (easy peasy), sewn from the middle out.
-These keep the layers secure and stable, but also help channel liquid into the absorbent pad.
+For comfort and dryness, the absorbent liner is layered thicker in the middle and does not extend all the way up the sides of the band.
+The absorbent bamboo terry was stabilised using a microfiber backing (striped fabric leftover material from our dog bed protectors) then quilted onto the microfleece liner.
+My quilting guide lines are ruler widths, sewn from the middle out.
+These keep the layers secure and stable, and also help channel liquid into the absorbent pad.

 Preparing the outer covering for the belly band:

 If you have to wear a diaper, you might as well have some fun with it!
-I used fun patterned heavy-weight cotton (duck / drill) fabric for the outside of the diapers, pre-washed and ironed before cutting and sewing.
-Some patterns were directional, so I joined two pieces instead of cutting a single piece.
+I used fun patterned heavy-weight cotton (duck/drill) fabric for the outside of the belly bands.
+The fabric was pre-washed and ironed before cutting and sewing.
+Some of the patterns were directional, so I joined two pieces instead of cutting a single piece.
 Not that Oli would care either way!
 I didn’t do this for all of the fabrics.

-As a take-away from the prototype, I added a light stabiliser to the base to help the diaper hold structure when worn (especially if wet).
-The polyester batting was quilted into place to help give the band stability and structure, using guide lines were drawn at quilting ruler widths.
+As a take-away from the prototype, I added a light iron-on interfacing stabiliser to the base in the privates area.
+This helps it hold structure when worn, especially if its been peed while sleeping and moving around.
+The prototype got a bit droopy and bunchy when wet.
+The polyester batting was quilted into place to help give the band stability and structure.
+The guide lines were drawn at quilting ruler widths.

 Assembling and joining the layers of the belly band:

-The prepared inner and outer were layered right-side-in.
-Then the PUL layer was added so that it would be sewn hidden inside the finished diaper as waterproofing.
+The prepared inner and outer pieces of the band were layered together right-side-in.
+Then the PUL layer was added into place for sewing.
+It’s hidden inside the finished diaper as waterproofing.
 I put it on the microfleece side for easier handing during sewing and flipping.
 To retain water-resistance, pins were used only within the seam allowances.
-I’ve since bought a set of binding clips for working with tricky fabrics.
-They would have been very useful here instead of using pins.
+I didn’t have binding clips when these bands were made, but I’ve since bought a set.
+They would have been useful here instead of using pins.

-The sides were sewing together, leaving the ends open, and the band was inverted through to right-side out.
-I was a little nervous about inverting the first one, as this design was sturdier than the test, but all good!
-Once inverted, topstitched around the exterior.
+The sides were sewn together, leaving the ends open.
+Then the band was inverted through the open ends to right-side out.
+I was a little nervous about inverting the first one, as this design was a bit bulkier and stiffer than the prototype, but all good!
+Once inverted, I topstitched around the exterior.
 It might reduce waterproofing a little, but I prefer the reinforcement and the more finished look.

-I capped the open ends with prepared bindings made of the same heavy cotton, then added Velcro closures.
-I used two strips of hook (rounded so there are no pokey edges) and a bigger landing pad of loop (also rounded).
-This protects the microfleece liner from accidental damage as the hook side doesn’t need to be perfectly lined up with matching strips and also gives added flexibility on adjusting fit.
-The Velcro is also attached hook side up so it won’t catch on fur.
-Oli doesn’t have the type of fluff Velcro loves, but might as well opt for comfort just in case.
+I capped the open ends with prepared bindings made of the same heavy cotton.
+Then I added Velcro closures for the attaching overlap.
+Instead of matching strips like the prototype, I used two strips of hook (rounded so there are no pokey edges) and a big landing pad of loop (also rounded).
+This helps to protect the microfleece liner from accidental damage and gives more flexibility for fit.
+The hook side doesn’t need to be perfectly lined up with matching strips.
+The Velcro is also attached hook side up so it won’t accidently catch on fur.
+Oli doesn’t have the type of furry fluff that Velcro loves, but might as well opt for comfort just in case.

 Reusable Dog Belly Band Diaper Use and Care